The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 \citet{Voggel_2018} noted from the data of \citet{Mieske2013} that there appears to be a trend of lower mass fraction black holes in lower mass UCDs.
 We also find in Section \ref{section:reselevml} that the mean mass elevation ratio increases with stripped nucleus mass, consistent with their conclusion.

-A few factors will affect the comparison of our calculation of mass elevation ratio to the observers' calculations: \begin{itemize} \item \citet{Ferr_Mateu_2021} performed a multiwavelength, (X-ray, optical spectroscopy, mid-infrared and radio emission) search for black hole activity in UCDs and compact ellipticals.
+A few factors will affect the comparison of our calculation of mass elevation ratio to the observers' calculations: \begin{itemize} \item \citet{Ferr_Mateu_2021} performed a multiwavelength (X-ray, optical spectroscopy, mid-infrared and radio emission) search for black hole activity in UCDs and compact ellipticals.
 They found evidence for very massive black holes in about 4 per cent of their investigated $\approx$500 UCDs, including examples of UCDs with black holes that potentially exceed our 30 per cent mass fraction limit.
 Since these results have not been kinematically confirmed, they express caution about using their results as proper values.
 If this result is confirmed, our 30 per cent upper limit may be too low and should be raised.

-\item If supermassive black holes in stripped nuclei experience growth during the merger process that is unaccounted for in EAGLE, the number of high mass stripped nuclei with M $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes will be higher.
+\item If supermassive black holes in stripped nuclei experience growth during the merger process that is unaccounted for by our method of measuring the black hole before merger, the number of high mass stripped nuclei with M $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes will be higher.
 This could affect the mass elevation ratio calculation, although the growth rate is unknown, and the nucleus would also grow, so the impact on the mass elevation ratio is uncertain.

-\item Additionally, there is also the possibility of observations over-predicting the mass elevation ratios of UCDs due to stellar population modelling. \citet{Voggel_2018} studied the black hole content of UCD 320 and UCD 330 and found that their dynamical M/L ratios had been overestimated in previous studies.
+\item Additionally, there is also the possibility of observations inaccurately predicting the mass elevation ratios of UCDs, since accurate observational measurements of mass elevation ratios require precise calculations of both the dynamical mass and the stellar population mass, which are affected by both observational quality and modelling choices. \citet{Voggel_2018} studied the black hole content of UCD 320 and UCD 330 and found that their dynamical M/L ratios had been overestimated in previous studies.

-For UCD 320, \citet{Taylor2010} measured $\Psi = 2.5$, while \citet{Mieske2013}'s analysis found $\Psi = 1.6$.
+For UCD 320, \citet{Taylor2010} used single-slit measurements to measure $\Psi = 2.5$, while \citet{Mieske2013} reanalysed the literature data and found $\Psi = 1.6$.
 In contrast, \citet{Voggel_2018} found $\Psi = 0.9$, a mass measurement that finds UCD 320 does not have an elevated mass.
-Their lower $\Psi$ is derived from VLT/SINFONI IFU observations that spatially resolve the UCD, giving a smaller derived effective radius for the UCD than found by \citet{Taylor2010} and higher stellar population M/L estimates.
+Their lower $\Psi$ is derived from VLT/SINFONI IFU observations that spatially resolve the UCD, giving a smaller derived effective radius, and hence a lower dynamical mass for the UCD than found by previous studies and higher stellar population M/L estimates from a different M/L versus [Fe/H] relation, than that used by the previous studies.